 It was a 2nd consecutive day in the red for the VIX on Wednesday.

 Following a 7.30% slide on Tuesday, the VIX fell by 0.39% to end the day at 17.97.

 The NASDAQ rose by 0.13%, while the Dow and the S&P500 ended the day down by 0.92% and by 0.46% respectively.

 The Day Ahead

-Away from the economic calendar, expect corporate earnings, COVID-19 news, and chatter from Capitol Hill to also provide direction.
+Away from the economic calendar, COVID-19 and corporate earnings will also provide direction.

-In the futures markets, at the time of writing, the Dow Mini was up by 9 points, while the DAX was down by 14 points.
+In the futures markets, at the time of writing, the Dow Mini was up by 35 points.